American Olean Tile Company: Asbestos & Mesothelioma Exposure

 - Monterrey, Mexico

-Individuals involved in removing tile during demolition projects would be exposed to friable asbestos as floors, walls, backsplashes, pool decks, etc., were broken apart, even if they used appropriate protective gear.
+Individuals involved in removing tile during demolition projects would be exposed to friable asbestos as floors, walls, backsplashes, pool decks, etc., were broken apart, even if they used appropriate protective gear to shield themselves from these contaminants and chemicals.

 In addition, do-it-yourselfers who installed or removed tile in their homes, patios, offices, etc., may have exposed themselves to asbestos.